Purpose Of This Tutorial

 - Minimal programming knowledge - use of variables, functions, is useful background knowledge

-- Understanding of how Unix commands are structured, and competence in using some of the more common ones.
+- Understanding of some Unix/Linux commands, and competence in using some of the more common ones. (ls, cp, echo, etc)

 You may want to review some of the feedback that this tutorial has received to see how useful you might find it.